onesmallskipforman/AES-Accel/README.md

 I am currently working on extending the SystemVerilog to perform AES-192 and AES-256 encryption, as well as decrytion for all three AES standards.

+## A Note about sbox.txt

+Part of this project involves the `sbox` module, found in `rtl/sub_box.sv`, reading from `rtl/sbox.txt`.
+Depending on where you place project files for synthesis and simulation, you may have to change the listed path of `sbox.txt` in the `$readmemh` call.

 ## Related Work

-Several of these modules are generalized and could be used in othe projects.
+Several of these modules are generalized and could be used in other projects.
 I keep all of my multi-purpose SystemVerilog modules in another repo of mine, [SV-Toolbox](https://github.com/onesmallskipforman/SV-Toolbox).